Table of Contents

 This article will explore the goals of a meal plan in recovery, the risks of initiating a meal plan at home, and sample recovery meal plans.

-Goals Of Eating Disorder Recovery Meal Plans
+Eating Disorder Recovery Meal Plan Goals

 Eating disorders, especially those involving very low caloric intake, will require a meal plan carefully constructed by a registered dietitian to re-nourish safely.
 Eating disorder recovery meal plans will vary from person to person.